gulan/ansiterm-flashcard/README.rst

 Interface
 ---------
-The player press a couple of keys (enter,delete).
+The player can press only a couple of keys (enter, delete).
+Any other key presses are ignored.
 On the screen, he can view one side the dealt card.
 The physical interface is very simple.
-The main challange to make sure that player can only generate correct state histories.
+The state operations have already been specified.
+The main challenge now is to make sure that player can only generate correct state histories.
 I use a CSP specification.
-A game is a concurrent program.
+A game is described as a concurrent program.

 ::